-For the adequacy of the impairment allowance on trade receivables, management observed the detailed policies setting out the key assumptions and judgements in this area.
-The ARC has reviewed the judgements made by management relating to impairment allowance on trade receivables and, after due evaluation, the ARC is contented with the assumptions made and the judgements applied.
+For the assessment of the expected credit loss allowance on trade receivables and contract assets, management observed the detailed policies setting out the key assumptions and judgements in this area.
+The ARC reviewed the judgements made by management relating to impairment allowance on trade receivables and, after due evaluation, the ARC was satisfied with the assumptions made and the judgements applied.